 Your business’ license, registration, and insurance act in a similar way.

 - A license or permit gives you permission to operate your business.

 - Registration allows you to claim the business and business name as yours.

 - Insurance, in most cases, is not mandatory but helps cover your costs in the case of an accident.

 DO I NEED TO REGISTER MY HANDMADE BUSINESS?

-The answer is, you guessed it…it depends.
+In most cases, you’ll be required to register your handmade business.
 Here are some of the factors that will determine whether or not you must register your handmade business:

 - BUSINESS STRUCTURE